alexwinston/RunJettyRun/README.md

 This new version of RunJettyRun is forked from the orginal work done at http://code.google.com/p/run-jetty-run/.
 Unfortunately the old version has the limitation of only allowing configuration from the plugin dialog and only supporting Jetty6.
 This new version now supports the ability to supply a jetty.xml configuration file in addition to supporting both Jetty6 and Jetty7.

-This version has only been tested on Eclipse 3.5.2.
+This version has been tested on Eclipse 3.5 - 3.6.
 Feedback on whether this works on older versions of Eclipse is encouraged.

 Features
 ---------